Az-Ghalistan/Alistan/happiness.md

 ## Happiness for women

 Women are individuals of incredible vulnerability.
 They are bound to the assistance and judgement of others : there is no such thing as an independent woman.
 Women are naturally weak and live to seek protection.
-They are eager to lead a protected life, brought up by a man of exploding capacity.
+They are eager to lead a protected life, brought up by a man of high capacity.
-Women are fundamentally excited by the very idea of beneficing (living under the protection) of something that's more capable than them: that is their natural, default ideal.
+Women are fundamentally excited by the very idea of beneficing (by living under the protection) of something that's more capable than them: that is their natural, default ideal.

-Of course some women try to escape the system, thriving to totally assume themselves, but these usually do not live at the fullest, as they unnaturally bend to fit into the deviant, happiness-oriented social suggestions offered by men whose desire is to trick them.
+Of course some women try to escape the system, thriving to "assume themselves", but these usually do not live at the fullest, as they unnaturally bend to fit into the deviant, happiness-oriented social suggestions offered by men whose desire really is to trick them.
-Many of these men are capitalists, high-ranked individuals, of course : to better control a people, enslave it first by destabilizing its women, thus destroying families, thus destabilizing its youth... thus making it easier to change the society's core values, again bending it to fit into the most lucrative economical models.
+Many of these men are capitalists, high-ranked individuals, who know that in order to have better control over a people, you should enslave it first by destabilizing its women, thus destroying its families, thus destabilizing its youth, making it easier to change the society's core values, again bending it to fit into the most lucrative economical models.

 Wise women should be aware of their weakness.
 Here is the very starting point for them to lead a continuously happy life.

 Let's find a way to make women happy.
 We know they intrinsically love to live under the protection of a bigger force.
-In the western world, this bigger force is dug from attention from social media, men, and money.
+A problem arises : in the western world, this bigger force has been found !
+It is currently dug from attention from social media, care from random men, and a dream of infinite money.
 Western women seek refuge in the place they hold in the society they live in, pushed by their beauty.
-In other words, western women get their daily life happiness from the desire of men who live around them: a widespread phenomenon in the United States, where they even gave it a name, they call it "simping".
+In other words, western women get their daily life happiness from the desire shown by men who live around them: a widespread phenomenon in the United States, where they even gave it a name: "simping".
 This is a problem for three main reasons.
-First, it starts an unfair rivalry between women, where some are pushed to the top of the scene and others, less beautiful, are left back.
-Also, it naturally creates a system where the most loved women are the most beautiful ones, neglecting their reason and integrity as individuals, converting them into mere objects rivalizing one another.
+First, it starts an unfair rivalry between women, where some are pushed to the top of the game and others, less beautiful, are left back.
+Secondly, it naturally creates a system where the most considered women are the most beautiful ones; neglecting their entire reason and integrity as human beings, converting them into mere objects in rivalry with each other.
 This leads us to the third problem, which is the condition of these very women when they get older, as their beauty slowly disappears.
-Now, they haven't got any children and haven't got into any unique relation, as they could simply live under the sexual urges of men around them.
-Now their power is thrown out and they are condemned to live sad and lonely.
+Now, they haven't got any children (what was the good in it?) and haven't engaged in any unique relationship - as they could simply live under the sexual urges of men around them.
+Now their power is thrown out of the window, as they are unfortunately condemned to live sad and lonely.

 By criminalizing *az-zina* in our society and forcing women to hide their traits, we are preventing women from converting themselves into mere objects.
 Whether it is men or women's fault, whether you can make them believe they can change their nature or not: at the end of the day, men are men deep in themselves, and if such a system publicly exists, however men are educated, they will eventually feed it.
 Criminalizing indecency is the only way of saving our society from poisoning itself.
 Also, we have written a declaration on public decency.